 The fact is, drug addiction is a brain disease, Leshner says.
 “While every type of drug of abuse has its own individual trigger for affecting or transforming the brain, many of the results of the transformation are strikingly similar regardless of the addictive drug used.
 The brain changes range from fundamental and long-lasting changes in the biochemical makeup of the brain, to mood changes, to changes in memory processes and motor skills.”

-Begin with structural changes in the human brain.
-Long-term drinking literally shrinks this vital organ.
+Long-term drinking literally shrinks the brain.
 Autopsies consistently show that chronic alcoholics have lighter and smaller brains than other people of the same age and gender.
-Researchers have also observed this shrinking effect in living alcoholics through non-invasive medical tests that give a picture of the brain in action.
+Researchers have also observed this shrinking effect in living alcoholics through non-invasive medical tests.
 These tests include magnetic resonance imaging (MRI), positron emission tomography (PET) scans, and computed tomography (CT) scans.
 2

 The same techniques reveal how addiction harms or even kills brain cells.
 For example, research indicates that methamphetamine (“speed”) damages cells that produce dopamine, a chemical in the brain that helps to create feelings of euphoria.
 Methamphetamine use can even trigger a process called aptosis, where cells in the brain self-destruct.

 In long-term alcoholics, such changes can be devastating.
-Studies indicate that 50 to 75 percent of these drinkers show some kind of cognitive impairment, even after they detoxify and abstain from alcohol.
+Studies indicate that 50-75% of these drinkers show some kind of cognitive impairment, even after they detoxify and abstain from alcohol.
 According to the National Institute on Alcohol Abuse and Alcoholism, alcoholic dementia is the second-leading cause of adult dementia in the United States , exceeded only by Alzheimers disease.
 3

 The effects of addiction on the brain don’t stop with brain size.
 Research over the last decade reveals that addictive drugs also alter the function of the brain–the very way that cells work.